NgHngK/IT4010E-Introduction-to-Cryptography-and-Security/1. many-time pad attack/README.md

 Encrypted3 = "Secret" ⊕ "XXXXX" = gibberish3
 ```

 We ONLY have the gibberish (encrypted messages).
-We DON'T know the key or original messages.
+We don't know the key or original messages.

 #### The Magic Trick: Comparing Two Encrypted Messages